 Getting a book out there takes a lot of skill, luck and perseverance, here are a few questions to help you along the way.

 Narrative non-fiction is writing that is stylistically similar to fiction but deals with factual subject matter.
-It often includes memoir but can also be used to describe other forms of non-fiction.
-In general, narrative non-fiction will not include text books, academic history, journalism and heritage-style books.
+It often includes memoir, also describes other forms of non-fiction, such as biography or political history that follows a strong, narrative path.

-Blogging can be a great way for Non-Fiction writers to explore their topic in a more informal setting.
-If the blog is popular, this can also be a fantastic addition to your submission.
+Blog about your specialist subject.
 A loyal, active blog readership is one way of proving that there is an existing, ready-made audience for your work.
 As well as finding authors in this way, some publishers have also produced books adapted from pre-existing blogs.

 Enter competitions and awards.
 Look out for suitable competitions or awards.
 Placing in a competition can give you an edge in a publishers’ eye, but be careful to pay attention to how prestigious they are and whether they charge a fee before entering.
 Do also see if you’re eligible for any of our writing programmes.